Tutopiya Logo

 A formula sheet should help students:

-• see which formulas matter
+• see which formulas and methods matter

-• notice where topics connect
+• notice where ideas connect

 Flashcards should help students: